isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 <img src="./images/StorageAccountUploadTestImage.GIF" alt="Storage Account - Upload Test Image" width="50%" height="50%"/>

-5. Close the Upload dialog on the right side, click the elipsis *...* next to the test image file to open menu, click *Properties* and the copy the URL for the file.
+5. Close the Upload dialog on the right side, click the elipsis *...* next to the test image file to open menu, and click *Properties* and the copy the URL for the file.

 <img src="./images/StorageAccountTestImage.GIF" alt="Storage Account - Test Image" width="50%" height="50%"/>